armanunix/Fairness-testing/README.md

 This repository provides the tool and the evaluation Experimrnts for the paper "Information-Theoretic Testing and Debugging of
 Fairness Defects in Deep Neural Networks" accepted for the technical track at ICSE'2023.

+# The structure of the repository

 The repository includes:

-- item a
-- item a
-- item the source code of DICE,
-- item the pre-built evaluation all [results](https://minersutep-my.sharepoint.com/:f:/g/personal/vmonjezi_miners_utep_edu/EqN3oXLgnppGuxsgdMqBH54BuDSfFgUUX0xS5E5O-aMBQw?e=pMY2Eg): Dataset, and
-- item the scripts to rerun all search experiments: [script](https://github.com/armanunix/Fairness-testing/blob/main/DICE/DICE_tutorial/run_script_final.sh).

-# The structure of the repository
 - [Dockerfile](https://github.com/armanunix/Fairness-testing/blob/main/DICE/Dockerfile) to build the Docker script,
 - [DICE_baseline](https://github.com/armanunix/Fairness-testing/tree/main/DICE/DICE_baseline) includes the implementation of our baselinse,
 - [DICE_data](https://github.com/armanunix/Fairness-testing/tree/main/DICE/DICE_data) includes functions to load datasets,